 Now that he's seeming so big, I feel like I need to adjust his lunches accordingly.
 Those preschool lunches I was packing just don't feel like they're cutting it anymore.
-I needed some kindergarten-worthy vegan lunch ideas.
+I needed some big kid vegan lunch ideas for this dude!

 For my son, I am still using this Lock & Lock box with four removable compartments.
 I love this BPA-free modular lunchbox, because my kid can open and close it himself, and I can change up the inner containers to suit what we're packing.

 This graphic from my post on preschool lunches gives you an idea of how I make the most of the inner containers:

 See how we mix up the configuration to work with what we're packing?